Blockbuster (TV series)

-Blockbuster is an American workplace comedy television series created by Vanessa Ramos, who also serves as showrunner and is executive producer.
+Blockbuster is an American workplace comedy television series created by Vanessa Ramos, who also served as showrunner and is executive producer.
 Based upon the Blockbuster brand, the series stars Randall Park as Timmy, the manager in a fictionalized version of the last Blockbuster Video store, set in Grandville, Michigan.
-The series premiered on Netflix on November 3, 2022.
+The series premiered on Netflix on November 3, 2022 to negative reviews.
 In December 2022, the series was canceled after one season.